dsnyder10/HMM-Annotation-Tools/HMM-Annotation-Tools.md

 **HMMSearch**

-Use the hmmsearch.py script to run HMMER with the input MSA.
+Use the hmmsearch.py script to run HMMER with the input MSA against Pfam.

 **HHSuite**